ghubb00/ghubb001.github.io/_posts/2019-11-10-Applying For NASA Internships.md

 After this stage, it really depends on how your prospective mentor wants to gauge you.
 In terms of software engineering internships, don’t expect coding challenges or anything like that.
-I’d expect topical software development questions related which should be somewhat easy - depending on your previous coursework.
+I’d expect topical software development questions which should be somewhat easy depending on your previous coursework.

 Couple questions off the top of my head:
 - What is unit testing?